connor-french/enyalius_project/README.md

 -   `assembly/`- files related to *Enyalius* RADseq assembly.
 This is going to be modified soon \* `man/`- folder to house documentation of functions if I turn this into a package

+    -   `processed_localities/`- spreadsheets containing data about samples with locality data that were processed from the original raw CSV.
+        -   `locs_nobad.csv`- all individuals that had poor sequencing or otherwise had something wrong with them removed

 -   `R/`- R scripts used for analysis